Refinancing After Divorce: Everything You Need To Know

 Refinancing your home after a divorce can be a good option and help you and your former spouse meet your financial goals.
 Here are a few reasons you may want to refinance your mortgage after a divorce.

-To Remove An Ex-Spouse From A Mortgage
+To Remove An Ex-Spouse From The Mortgage

-Removing your ex-spouse from the mortgage doesn’t just benefit you.
-It can help them as well.
+You can also ask your lender for a release of liability, which removes your ex-spouse’s financial obligation to repay the loan if you default.
+Removing your ex-spouse from the mortgage doesn’t just benefit you, it can help them as well.
 Removing that person from the mortgage gives them an opportunity to purchase a new house post-divorce.

 To Change The Mortgage Terms